 Textbook/article readings and lecture presentations

-The student will complete required reading and viewing of video presentations in the appropriate module/week according to the Course Schedule. (partially meets MLO A., B., D., H.)
+The student will complete required reading and viewing of video presentations in the appropriate module/week according to the Course Schedule. (partially meets CLO A., B., D., H.)

 Course Requirements Checklist Assignment